samimahamoed/awesome_game_shop/README.md

 We have added the possibility to login either via Facebook or via GitHub, so hopefully this warrants the available points from this section..

 ### RESTful API
-We have implemented a straightforward RESTful API (which is the API app within the service) that can be used to get game, score and sales information from the service, where the sales data requires you authenticate.
+We have implemented a straightforward RESTful API (which is the API app within the service) that can be used to get game, score and sales information from the service, where the sales data.
 The system will authenticates api requests using HMAC digest authentication method.
-    The request should cointain authentication header with the following parameters
+Thus the request should cointain authentication header with the following parameters
     username: secret id which can be accessed through profile page
     realm: any value with (string and number only, no special character) nonce:unix epoch timestamp generated as utc timezone